fructusmortus/markdown-stream-parser/README.md

 It's built to handle the ambiguities of LLM-generated streams, which often produce imperfect or invalid Markdown.
 It combines a finite state machine with regex patterns to determine the best match for each segment.

+## This project is an **open-ended** research on how to incrementally parse LLM-streams.

 ### ⚠️ ***Please note that this project is in an early stage of development, so there are MANY bugs and missing features.***

+### 🛑 All feature development is blocked by this *[research task](https://github.com/Lixpi/markdown-stream-parser/issues/5)* which would bring a complete re-imagining of the code.
+Stay tuned...

 <br>